danielrudn/eFoods/README.md

 #### Core Website (B2C)

-Essentially eFoods is a simple ecommerce website for food products.
-The site must display products on the homepage and seperate category pages, provide functionality to search for a specific product, add to/delete from shopping cart, perform a checkout, and lastly, be able to view and revisit a purchase order summary form.
+eFoods is a simple ecommerce website for food products with the following features:
+  - Display products on the homepage and category pages
+  - Ability to search for a specific product
+  - Shopping cart
+  - Checkouts
+  - Revisit and view previous purchase order summaries

 ##### Some screenshots of the website itself: